-Displaying a logon banner to users before access is granted to a system reminds them of their security responsibilities.
+Displaying a logon banner to users each time they logon to systems can act as a way of reminding users of their security responsibilities.
 Logon banners may cover topics such as:

-- the sensitivity or classification of the system - access to the system being restricted to authorised users - acceptable usage and security policies for the system - an agreement to abide by acceptable usage and security policies for the system - legal ramifications of violating acceptable usage and security policies for the system - details of any monitoring activities for the system.
+- the sensitivity or classification of the system - access requirements for the system - usage policies for the system and its resources - details of any monitoring activities for the system.

-Control: ISM-0408; Revision: 4; Updated: Sep-18; Applicability: All; Essential Eight: N/A

-Systems have a logon banner that requires users to acknowledge and accept their security responsibilities before access is aranted.
+Control: ISM-0408; Revision: 5; Updated: Sep-23; Applicability: All; Essential Eight: N/A Systems have a logon banner that reminds users of their security responsibilities when accessing the system and its resources.